niemopen/niem-naming-design-rules/ndr6-outline.md

 </Datatype>
 ```

-<center><i>Figure 3-4: Sample model in NIEM CMF</i></center><p/>
+<center><i><a name="fig3-5"></a>Figure 3-5: Sample model in NIEM CMF</i></center><p/>

-Because CMF is an ordinary NIEM-based message format, the CMF model has both an XSD and a CMF representation.
+Because CMF is a NIEM-based message format, the CMF model has both an XSD and a CMF representation.
 Both of these are provided at [ref CMF specification repo]().

 ## 3.8 NIEM messages in XML and JSON

-The content of a NIEM message format may be specified in either NIEM XSD or CMF.
+The content of a NIEM message format may be specified as a model in either NIEM XSD or CMF.
 The content of a NIEM message may be formatted as XML or JSON-LD.
-Figures 3-5 and 3-6 show the NIEM XML and JSON serialzations of the information depicted in figure 3-2.
+Figures 3-6 and 3-7 show the NIEM XML and JSON serializations of the information depicted in figure 3-3.

 ```
 <nc:Person